uvarc/workshop-site/content/lesson/ivy-duo-login.md

 \* If you are a student without a Workday account, please send an email to it-policy@virginia.edu to receive an alternate link to the security training.

-### 2. Send a screenshot of your completed training to accounts@virginia.edu and ivy-support@virginia.edu.
+### 2. Send a screenshot of your completed training.

 Once you have completed the training, take a screenshot of your completed training and send a copy to accounts@virginia.edu and ivy-support@virginia.edu.